The Ultimate Wedding Checklist – 99 Tasks To The Big Day!

 Wedding Checklist 5: Time to shop

-#49.
-Bed linen, towels and soft furnishings: Your trousseau shopping is incomplete without some nice bedsheets, quilts, towels and more.
+#50.
+Bed linen, towels, and soft furnishings: Your trousseau shopping is incomplete without some nice bedsheets, quilts, towels and more.

 Wedding Checklist 6: Following up on the prep

-#52.
-Close in on makeup artist and book a trial.
+#53.
+Close in on the makeup artist and book a trial.
 No surprises later!

-#58.
-Plan for logistics — cars, drivers and stay options for guests.
+#59.
+Plan for logistics — track arrival and departure dates, assign stay options, and manage meal preference for guests.

 #60.
 Do a venue recce with the decorator to get a sense of what they have planned.